A Bavarian Gold Bravery Medal won on the Reichackerkopf

 carry him back to the aid station 200m behind their lines.

-Above: Reichackerkopf/Reichsackerkopf as seen from Metzeral
+Above: Reichackerkopf/Reichsackerkopf as seen from the South (From Metzeral)

 Above: The "col du Sattel" mentioned in the text is the depression between the Reichackerkopf and Sattelkopf.

-To continue to the section dealing with the second battle at Münster and an action by the Sturm-Abteilung Rohr go HERE
+To continue to the section dealing with the second battle at Munster and an action by the Sturm-Abteilung Rohr go HERE